 If you were recently paralyzed in an accident caused by another person, legal action may be warranted in recovering past and future losses.
 However, to hold someone else liable for an injury this severe, you may need help from a Chardon paralysis injury lawyer who is well-versed in these types of cases.
-At Tittle & Perlmuter, our experienced attorneys could provide guidance and support to help you effectively pursue restitution for your suffering.
+At Tittle & Perlmuter, our experienced catastrophic injury attorneys could provide guidance and support to help you effectively pursue restitution for your suffering.

 Although paralysis commonly stems from traumatic damage to the spinal cord, it can also be caused by severe head trauma, neurological disease, or significant nerve damage due to third-degree burns or deep lacerations.
 This type of damage often results from car crashes, which are the most common cause of paralysis cited in injury claims.
 However, the following paralyzing incidents may also warrant civil litigation when caused by a negligent party:

 The circumstances of the accident can affect the extent of the victim’s paralysis.
 For example, an injury to the lower part of the spine may result in paraplegia, or immobility of the legs and pelvis, while a similar injury closer to the neck may lead to quadriplegia, affecting the torso and all four limbs.